-Parking space is available for parents and visitors in the front of the middle school, and in the north parking lot.
+Parking space is available for parents and visitors in the south and north parking lots.
 Both lots have handicap spaces for easier accessibility.
-The south parking lot is reserved for bus traffic and staff use only.
+The bus loop on the west side of the building is reserved for buses from 7:00 am - 7:45 am and from 2:00 pm - 3:00 pm.